emoose/OutRun2006Tweaks/README.md

 - Pegasus animation's clopping sound effect will now end correctly
 - Text related to the now-defunct online service can be hidden
 - Automatically disables DPI scaling on the game window to fix scaling issues
+- Fixes issues with shading on certain character/stage models (eg. the ending cutscene models)
+- Allows particles like grass/gravel to be drawn correctly, like in the console versions
 - Game can be forced to run on a single core, to help with freezing issues on some modern systems
 - Bink movie files larger than 1024 pixels will now play without crashes
 - Game crashes will now write a crash report into CrashDumps folder (please feel free to post any crash reports to the issues page!)